valeriec0/ai-exercise/README.md

 2. fill out a new Github issue markdown based on [this template](https://github.com/stevemao/github-issue-templates/blob/master/questions-answers/ISSUE_TEMPLATE.md).
 3. file the Github Issue using Github's API as a new issue in this project

 The inspiration comes from real experiences of investigating developer issues and escalating the problem to the appropriate engineering team in Jira.
 This project should automate some of these tasks for simple bugs.
 At the very least, it gives Support Engineers a template to streamline creating issues.
 This enables Support Engineers to more efficiently draft and create Issues that need to be addressed.
-It can also help suggest where the problems occur and what potential steps users can do the address the issue.
+It can also help suggest where the problems occur and what potential steps users can do to address the issue.

 I used ChatGPT for all stages of the project, from
 1. creating a simple Python Hello World web application